SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/glossary.md

 # Technical Glossary
-Here is a selection of various terms used in SBTCVM
+Here is a selection of various terms used in SBTCVM.
-_note: This glossary is sorted by category_
+_note: This glossary is sorted by category._

 # Data Measurements
 ## These are SBTCVM's measurements for lengths of trits.